 Clicking on the help icon from the SampleIFrame Channel produces "HTTP Status 404 - /portal/docs/en/desktop/iframechann.htm" is not available.

 Solution None.
 No help is provided with iFrame provider.

-Installation and uninstallation of Portal Server appears to hang (5106639)
+Installation and uninstallation of Portal Server appear to hang (5106639, 6350387)

 During installation and uninstallation of Portal Server, the installer and uninstaller appear to hang.
-The delay can be up to 30 minutes before installation/uninstallation finishes successfully.